 A heart attack is a medical emergency.
-Call 911 or your local emergency number if you think you or someone else is having a heart attack.
+Call 911 or the local emergency number if you think you or someone else is having a heart attack.

 The average person waits 3 hours before seeking help for symptoms of a heart attack.
 Many heart attack patients die before they reach a hospital.
 The sooner the person gets to the emergency room, the better the chance of survival.
 Prompt medical treatment reduces the amount of heart damage.